ibm-cloud-docs/containers/ts-storage-object-transport-ep.md

     ```
     {: pre}

-1. Review the `syslog` and the `s3fslog` for information about the `Transport endpoint` error.
+1. Review the `syslog` and `s3fslog` files for information about the `Transport endpoint` error.
 [Open a support ticket](/docs/containers?topic=containers-get-help) and share the log files that you gathered.

 1. Delete the `ibm-inspectnode` DaemonSet that you deployed.